flaviusb/flaviusb.github.com/unpublished/belief.md

 Brain as expectation-maximising
 reasonable reason to assume that with these caveats, habitully lying will cause me to acquire beliefs through a non-justified means.
 Habitual exaggeration may have lead to my current difficulties with estimation.

+Problems with consistency and completeness of metatheory, reasoning, power, multimodal systems...